 Wild animals were seen on the course in early days, including leopard and lion.

-Mbombela will always be associated with the Jock of the Bushveld tournament, and a statue of the famous dog sits behind the 18th green.
+Mbombela will always be associated with the Jock of the Bushveld tournament, and a statue of the famous Lowveld Staffordshire bull terrier cross sits behind the ninth green.
+It used to overlook the 18th hole, but was moved to its new position so that group photos would have the course as a backdrop, rather than the clubhouse.
 The Jock was the first festival week programme in South Africa, initiated in 1968 after the course had been extended to 18 holes, and continues to this day.

 63 by Hendrik Stoop, Matt Spacey,